lgbTime/PSVGT/README.md

 ![PSVGT](https://github.com/lgbTime/PSVGT/logo.png)
-## PSVGT is a versatile program for SV detection and genotyping at population scale, supporting all sequence length (>150+ pbs) and depth free, providing CAPS & InDel development Modules and SV annotation function
+## PSVGT is a versatile program for SV detection and genotyping at population scale, supporting all sequence length (>125+ pbs), and has been tested in haplotype assemblies, diploid assemblies, tetraploid assemblies, allodiploid assemblies, common assemblies/long reads and illumina short reads, providing CAPS & InDel development Modules and SV annotation function
-The short reads samples will be de novo into contigs, while assemble samples and long reads sequencing data could be directory used in the SV detection and Genotyping.
+The short reads samples will be de novo into contigs, while haplotypes assemblies and long reads sequencing data could be directory used in the SV detection and Genotyping.
 ## 💻 Installation
 PSVGT required **megahit**, **minimap2**, **samtools**, and has been tested at python3.11 the  folow python dependency is required.